gkford/typical-dc/.piknik/piknik_setup.md

 },
 ```

-### Confirm Automated Setup
+### Initial Setup in postCreate.sh

-Check your existing `.devcontainer/postCreate.sh` script to ensure it includes these required Piknik-related commands.
-Your postCreate script likely already has most or all of these, but verify that it handles:
+Your `.devcontainer/postCreate.sh` script should include these Piknik-related commands:

 ```bash
 # Piknik installation